abpframework/abp/docs/en/Tutorials/Todo/Index.md

 You can find the source code of the completed application [here](https://github.com/abpframework/abp-samples/tree/master/TodoApp).

-This documentation has a tutorial on **YouTube**!!
+This documentation has a video tutorial on **YouTube**!!
 You can watch it here:

 {{if UI=="MVC" && DB =="EF"}}